Clayton Luckie: Corruption

-In 2019, Luckie was one of several public officials indicted in regards to a Federal investigation into a "culture of corruption" in Dayton, OH.
+In 2019, Luckie was one of several public officials indicted in regards to a Federal investigation into a "culture of corruption" in Dayton, Ohio.
 On July 2, 2019, Luckie plead guilty to a single charge of mail fraud, facing anywhere from 0 to 20 years in prison.

 In November 2019, Luckie was sentenced to four months in prison followed by three years of supervised release, with the first four months served in home detention.
 The sentence was said by his attorney to come as a shock to Luckie, who had argued for probation.
 The judge in the case, Thomas M. Rose, stated that "This is the kind of activity that the community needs protection from.
 A community cannot tolerate an individual that takes advantage of programs that are set for the purposes of good."
 The sentence also includes 100 hours of community service, and under the terms of his plea deal, Luckie cannot appeal the sentence.
 U.S. Assistant Attorney Brent Tabacchi stated that Luckie's being sent to jail in the first conviction in the wider case sends a message.
 The judge expressed frustration during sentencing, stating that Luckie had a good childhood, a good family life and was a good parent, highly educated with minimal health concerns.
 Thus, he did not understand why he acted the way he did, other than that he could.
-On November 26, Luckie wrote a letter requesting a pardon from U.S. President Donald Trump for his actions, stating "Bottom line.
+On November 26, Luckie wrote a letter requesting a pardon from then-U.S. President Donald Trump for his actions, stating "Bottom line.
 If you care about the minority community this would be a good example to show a pardon" and that "The only thing I was guilty on was not making sure my paperwork was completed. ...
 Being black in America, you have to do what you have to do to survive."
 In December 2019, Luckie submitted a motion with the court to stay his sentence and later a motion to grant appeal, alleging that prosecutors withheld information that would have exonerated him.
 As part of his plea deal, Luckie had waived his right to appeal, except in the case of a claim of ineffective assistance of counsel or prosecutorial misconduct.
 On January 15, 2020, the appeals court dismissed Luckie's appeal of his sentence as untimely and denied a motion to stay his sentence.